neelthepatel8/seafood-delivery/README.md

 If successfully verified, the user can then see the coresponding content.
 To give an overview of the functionality for each role:

 - admin staff: can view all tables, can insert/delete/update from most tables.
 The view-only tables are tables with customer related information, and those can be modified through the customer site frond end.
-- delivery staff: can only view the "delivery" table (joined with the customer table to include delivery address); can edit the "delivery_status" field.
+- delivery staff: can only view the "delivery" table plus address info joined from "customer" table; can edit "expected_delivery_date" and "delivery_status".
-- non-admin staff: can view all tables, cannot modify any.
-The user of this role could be marketing staff, accouting staff, etc. The portal has a data analysis & visualization component that could be particularly useful for these staffs.
+- non-admin staff: marketing staff, accouting staff, etc. Can view data analysis & visualization, cannot edit.

 A complete view of user activities:
 < insert flow chart>